On the generalization of language models from in-context learning and finetuning: a controlled study: Datasets

 \subsection{Simple reversals and syllogisms}

-We first test our methods with two simple datasets\footnote{These datasets are adapted from the nonsense NLI and Syllogism datasets from \citealt{lampinen2024language}.} that contain independent examples of reversal and syllogistic reasoning.
+We then test our methods with two simple datasets\footnote{These datasets are adapted from the nonsense NLI and Syllogism datasets from \citealt{lampinen2024language}.} that contain independent examples of reversal and syllogistic reasoning.

 \textbf{Simple reversals:} Each training example consists of a brief preamble (e.g. ``Did you know that'') followed by a single statement comparing two entities, e.g. ``femp are more dangerous than glon.''
 There are a hundred such comparisons provided (with the comparison words sampled from a set of 28, e.g. ``brighter'', ``heavier,'').
 Each comparison is repeated across 10 different training examples, each time paired with a randomly sampled preamble.
 The test set consists of forced choices between the correct reversal and a contradictory relation, e.g.: ``glon are {less/more} dangerous than femp.''
+Note that the incorrect answer is a tempting alternative, as it uses the same words as the trained statement (just reordered), which means that a model relying on simple features like bag-of-words would tend to prefer the incorrect answer.

 \textbf{Simple syllogisms:} There are 69 training examples.
 Each example consists of a preamble (which specifies the entities under discussion), followed by two statements that form a syllogism.
 For example: ``The relationships between glon, troff and yomp are: All glon are yomp.
 All troff are glon.''
 The test examples evaluate whether the model makes a correct inference from that syllogistic form.
 They provide a preamble specifying two entities from the training example, and then score all possible statements about the relationship between the two entities involving the quantifiers and relations in the dataset.
 Following \citet{lampinen2024language}, we omit the partial negative form (some X are not Y); thus, there are six such possible statements (the product of ``all'', ``some'', and ``no'' together with the two directions each of those relations could take).
 For example, the preamble for the test example corresponding to the syllogism above would be ``The relationships between yomp and troff are:'' and the correct answer would be ``All troff are yomp.''